 Next Montaigne discussed his memory.
 I have much more to say on this matter in the essay about On Experience and Memory, including some quotes from this essay.

-While this isn’t the final point Montaigne raises—to be honest, this essay goes on and on, across way too many subjects, repeating itself freely—I’m going to close his self examination with his thoughts about loved ones:
+While this isn’t the final point Montaigne raises—this essay goes on and on, across way too many subjects, repeating itself freely—I’m going to close his self examination with his thoughts about loved ones:

 Whatever of beauty I do find in others I am most ready to praise and to value: indeed I often go farther than I really think, and to that extent permit myself to lie, not being able, though, to invent falsehoods entirely.
 I readily bear witness to those I love of what I find praiseworthy in them: if they are worth a foot I make it a foot and a half; but what I cannot do is to attribute qualities to them which they do not have; nor can I frankly defend their imperfections.